pkck28/blackbox/README.md

 # Blackbox
-Blackbox package provides a way to generate data which can then be used for building/testing a surrogate model or for any other prupose.
-It is called blackbox package since the user doesn't need to worry about analysis and can focus on other aspects like what solver(s) to use.
+Blackbox provides a way to generate data which can then be used for building/testing a surrogate model or for any other prupose.

-# How to use
-- Clone or download the repository.
+Currently, only airfoil data generation with CST parameterization is ready to use, rest all modules are under developement.

+## Documentation
+Please see the [documentation](https://codelab-blackbox.readthedocs-hosted.com/en/latest/) for more details.

-- Open the parent folder in terminal.
+To locally build the documentation, enter the `doc` folder and enter `make html` in terminal.
-- To install the package, run the following command: "pip install ." (using conda environments is recommended).
-- You can delete the repository.
-- Now, the package should be available for importing in any script anywhere in your local system.
-- Have a look at the examples to see how to use the package.
+In the `build` folder under `doc`, open the index.html in the browser to view the documentation.

+## License
-#### Written with love at CODE Lab.
+Copyright 2023 CODE Lab.